kohjiaxuan/Data-Science-Competition-for-Revenue-Maximization/README.md

 <br><br>

 ## Customer Segmentation via k-means Clustering
-We identified two important features (time spent on the e-commerce app/website) and amount spent per customer that helps the company to split the users into 4 different groups.
+From the datasets, we had the datetime of customers entering the page and purchasing the products, along with the product category and product prices.
+After some data cleaning, feature engineering and data aggregation for each customer, we identified two important features - (1) time spent on the e-commerce app/website and (2) amount spent per customer that helps the company to cluster the users into 4 different groups.
 These groups will have different browsing and spending habits which can then be targeted differently by the data models.
 <br><br>
 ![Clustering](https://github.com/kohjiaxuan/Data-Science-Competition-for-Revenue-Maximization/blob/master/Cluster01.PNG)
 <br><br>